 A: Please take a look at our comparison of remote access options with Xeoma.

-A: If you use Xeoma in a trial mode, you have only 1 hour of Archive, that is why you see one last hour.
-If you use commercial edition, check your Preview and Archive module settings and set up a longer period for storing files.
+A: If you use Xeoma in a trial mode, you have only 1 hour of Archive, that is why you see only records from one last hour.
+If you use standard edition, check your Preview and Archive module settings and set up a longer period for storing files.
 Another possible cause is if you use motion detector and there was simply no motion in the field of view earlier.

 A: Just contact us and ask your question to see if the feature will be added soon or is already implemented.

 A: Most probable is the Internet connection speed.
 We recommend to check the bandwidth.
 Perhaps, several clients connect to the server at the same time and drain all of the bandwidth.

 A: You must be using Xeoma in free mode.
-Server in free mode can't be used for remote access.
+Server in free mode doesn't accept remote connections.
 Any version of Xeoma can be used as a client that connects to a remote server.
 And the server can be either in trial or commercial mode.
 Please switch to the trial mode to test remote connection feature, or purchase a license.